distributed-community/floating-islands/README.md

 ## What`s the differnce from Seasteading?

 [Seasteading institute](https://www.seasteading.org/) is the most famous company in this area.
 But it\`s very closed organization.
-They planned to built first floating town in French Polynesia this (2018) year, but you can\`t find only small document about environmental pollution and few strange renders.
+They planned to built first floating town in French Polynesia this (2018) year, but you can find only small document about environmental pollution and few strange renders.